An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Results

-{\bf Model compression with standard fine-tuning:} As discussed in \Cref{sec:methods}, we use 1) structured pruning of model weights, and 2) PTQ with symmetric quantization for weights combined with asymmetric quantization of activation maps, as our preferred model compression techniques.
-Furthermore, we follow the procedure of standard fine-tuning of the compressed models for a fixed number of epochs.
-This enables us to compare these compression methods, in a similar way as conducted in~\cite{kuzmin2024pruning}, but for adversarial robustness.
+{\bf Standard fine-tuning of compressed models:} As discussed in \Cref{sec:methods}, we use (1) PTQ with symmetric quantization for weights combined with asymmetric quantization of activation maps, and (2) structured pruning of model weights as our preferred compression techniques.
+Furthermore, we apply standard fine-tuning to the compressed models for a fixed number of epochs.
+This allows us to compare these compression methods in a manner similar to~\cite{kuzmin2024pruning}, but with a focus on adversarial robustness.
+We first examine the influence of standard fine-tuning, $\mathcal{T}_{st}(\cdot)$, on standard models $f_{st}^p$ and $f_{st}^q$.
+These results are reported under the columns $\mathcal{T}_{st}(f_{st}^q)$ and $\mathcal{T}_{st}(f_{st}^p)$ in Table~\ref{tab:final_quant}, respectively.